H3llKa1ser/B00t2R00t/Cloud Penetration Testing/Microsoft  Azure/Anonymous Service Identification/Public Azure Infrastructure Enumeration.md

 ## TIP: The advantage that MicroBurst has over other tools such as Gobuster and DNSscan is that it is Azure-specific, which means we don't have to manually figure out each DNS suffix that we want to enumerate!

+# Custom domains and IP ownership

+### Some Azure services allow customers to use custom domains.
+Additionally, some hosts may have redirects or transparent proxies in place to obfuscate the fact that the services are hosted in Azure.
+As part of the penetration testing process, you will want to fully understand where your targets live, as it could make a major difference in your scope.
+For example, your external penetration test scope may include specific IPs and hostnames for the environment that you are authorized to attack.
+If these hosts end up being in Azure, that will influence how we go about attacking those specific resources.